louiejordan/louiejordan/README.md

-- 👋 你好, 我是 @louiejordan
+- 👋 Hello I'm @louiejordan.
-- 👀 一个活人
+- 👀 I'm a living man.
-- 🌱 碰巧来这世上走一遭
+- 🌱 I happened to come to this world for a while.
-- 💞️ 我希望能够和所有人共同前进
+- 💞️ I want to be able to move forward with everyone.
 - 📫 admin@uisi.org

 <!---